hotranthientuong/asus-novago-recovery-guide/README.md

 OEM drivers are already included in the ISO, so no further operation is required, only installation.

-## :bypass: Bypass Windows 10 Login Password using the USB Boot Win10 ARM
+## :trophy: Bypass Windows 10 Login Password using the USB Boot Win10 ARM

 - Boot the PC from a bootable USB Windows 10 installation media.
 - Once at the Windows Setup window, access the command prompt by pressing: Shift + F10